 Comparing the Fees

 I find that while both of these companies have fees for users to use their services, Wealthfront is generally considered to be much more affordable than Vanguard.
-They charge an annual fee of 0.25% on all accounts, no matter its size.
+They charge an annual fee of 0.25% on all accounts, no matter their size.
 However, you can have part of that fee waived when you refer a friend, and they create an account.

 You do need to have at least $500 to open an account with Wealthfront, and this money will allow you access to low-cost index funds.